-• These people are sentenced and have a detainer from Philadelphia and/or another jurisdiction.
-Individuals included in this section may have one or more open Philadelphia case.
-Also included are those with disposed cases who await sentencing.
+These people are sentenced and have a detainer from Philadelphia and/or another jurisdiction.
+Individuals included in this section may have one or more open Philadelphia case - some of these open cases may be disposed, but not yet sentenced.

 Sentenced: (Categories 11 - 13)